Ambrosekol/toms_palace/README.md

 # Contributing
-As this is a private repository, contributions are not accepted at this time.
+As this is a public repository, contributions are not accepted at this time.